adambard/learnxinyminutes-docs/README.markdown

 * We welcome newcomers, but the target audience for this site is programmers with some experience.
   So, try to avoid explaining basic concepts except for those specific to the language in question, to keep articles succinct and scannable.
-We all know how to use google here.
+We all know how to use Google here.

-* For translations (or english articles with non-ASCII characters), please make sure your file is utf-8 encoded, and try to leave out the byte-order-mark at the start of the file. (`:set nobomb` in vim)
+* For translations (or English articles with non-ASCII characters), please make sure your file is UTF-8 encoded, and try to leave out the byte-order-mark at the start of the file. (`:set nobomb` in Vim)

 ### Header configuration

-The actual site uses Middleman to generate HTML files from these markdown ones.
+The actual site uses Middleman to generate HTML files from these Markdown ones.
 Middleman, or at least the custom scripts underpinning the site, required that some key information be defined in the header.

-The following fields are necessary for english articles about programming languages:
+The following fields are necessary for English articles about programming languages:

 * **language** The *programming language* in question
-* **contributors** A list of [author, url] lists to credit
+* **contributors** A list of [author, URL] lists to credit

 Other fields:

 * **filename**: The filename for this article's code.
 It will be fetched, mashed together, and made downloadable.
-  For non-english articles, *filename* should have a language-specific suffix.
+  For non-English articles, *filename* should have a language-specific suffix.
 * **lang**: For translations, the human language this article is in.
 For categorization, mostly.

-Here's an example header for an esperanto translation of Ruby:
+Here's an example header for an Esperanto translation of Ruby:

 ```yaml
 ---